LiviuCP/goToScriptsPython/README.md

 If the user attempts to access a quick entry from another context (e.g. enters <2 while in the filtered navigation history menu), then an error is triggered mentioning that the context is not appropriate.
 The context is automatically switched to main navigation page, and the user can re-enter the quick navigation choice.
 This time the navigation/command should be successful unless the quick history is disabled or the entry is invalid.
 The reason for implementing this menu(context)-based restriction is that it needs to be ensured the user is fully aware of the chosen entry before executing it.
 This is of utmost importance especially when executing commands.

-Last but not least, when using the navigation section of the quick menu, it is also possible to visit the parent directory of the chosen entry.
-To do this, instead of < enter ,, followed by entry number.
-For example, if directory /home/myUserName/Documents is displayed at position 2 in quick navigation history, then simply enter ,,2 in order to visit its parent /home/myUserName.
+Last but not least, when using the navigation section of the quick menu, it is also possible to visit the ancestor directory of the chosen entry.
+To do this just append the corresponding ancestor depth suffix to the entry number (more details in section 6.7).
+For example, if directory /home/myUserName/Documents is displayed at position 2 in quick navigation history, then simply enter <2b in order to visit its ancestor /home.
 All above mentioned quick history rules apply here.

 Notes:
 - to modify the number of displayed entries, please change the variable q_hist_max_entries from navigation_settings.py (for navigation) or commands_settings.py (for commands) to the desired value (default is 5 and it is recommended to keep it small).
-- when accessing the parent directory, an empty entry number (namely entering only ,,) is considered invalid and an error is triggered.
-The user should retry by entering a valid entry number.
 - the quick history cannot be accessed when both the navigation and commands history are empty.
 Also, if both consolidated history menus are emptied while quick history is enabled, then it gets automatically disabled.
 It can be re-enabled as soon as at least one directory is visited and/or at least one command that has at least as many characters as contained within setup threshold (see section 5.15 for more details) is executed.

 6.7.
 Ancestor depth suffix